Bjobster/LightRAG/README.md

 - `ipywidgets` for interactive inputs.
 - `playwright` needed for crawl4ai's asynchronous browser access

+NOTICE: faiss-gpu is also available as faiss-gpu-cu11, faiss-gpu-cu12 (and faiss-cpu if you don't have a gpu) - change the environment.yml to your needs!

 **Instructions:**
 1. **Create the Environment:**
    Open your terminal and run: